Skip to main content

 "Home-delivered meals project" means a nutrition project that complies with rule 173-4-05.2 of the Administrative Code.

 "Incident" means an event that is inconsistent with the routine care or routine provision of services to a consumer.
-An incident may involve a consumer, caregiver (to the extent it impacts a consumer), provider, provider's staff or facility, another facility, an AAA's staff, ODA's staff, or other administrative authorities.
+An incident may involve a consumer, caregiver (to the extent it impacts a consumer), provider, provider's staff or facility, another facility, an AAA's staff, AGE's staff, or other administrative authorities.
 Examples of an incident are abuse, neglect, abandonment, an accident, or an unusual situation resulting in an injury to a person or damage to the person's property or equipment.

 "Instrumental activities of daily living" (IADLs) means preparing meals, shopping for personal items, medication management, managing money, using the telephone, doing heavy housework, doing light housework, and the ability to get and use available transportation without assistance.